PouryaMansouri/E-Stock-Market/README.md

 - [x]  Create the Backend Endpoints
 - [x]  Test the Backend Endpoints using Postman & Swagger UI
-- [ ]  Create the FrontEnd using React
+- [x]  Create the FrontEnd using React
-- [x]  Dockerize the application
+- [x]  Dockerize the Backend application
+- [ ]  Dockerize the Frontend application
-- [x]  Run the Dockerize application and the Test it
+- [x]  Run the Dockerize Backend application and the Test it
 - [x]  Create the AWS DynamoDB using Cloudformation
-- [x]  Deploy and Run the application on AWS EC2
+- [x]  Deploy backend and Run the application on AWS EC2
+- [ ]  Deploy frontend and Run the application on AWS EC2
 - [ ]  Try to optimize few of the operations like scan()
 - [ ]  Store and Process the Logs via the ELK.
 - [x]  Run Application using Nginx
 - [ ]  Write the Tests Cases using Pytest
+- [ ]  Remove Some console warnings of React Frontend Applications.

 ### API Reference
 `Access the Swagger UI to test all Endpoints: http://localhost:5000/apidocs/index.html`